Oxford High School shooting: Memorials and fundraisers

 Three prayer services were held on the night of November 30, attended by hundreds.
 A memorial was created outside the school with stuffed animals and flowers left behind.
 A candlelight vigil was held at Michigan State University on December 7 to honor the victims of the shooting.

 An online petition was started to rename the school's stadium after Tate Myre, one of the victims killed in the shooting.
 A memorial patch to commemorate the victims and the shooting was created for the Michigan Wolverines football team that was first worn on December 4, during the Big Ten Championship Game.
 The Detroit Lions and Minnesota Vikings also created T-shirts and hats and wore a helmet patch to commemorate the victims for their Week 13 game on December 5, while player Jalen Elliott wore an altered version of his No. 42 jersey, which bore Myre's name.
-Myre was also given an honorary five-star rating by sports recruitment site 247Sports.com.
+Myre was also given an honorary five-star rating by sports recruitment site 247Sports.
 He also received an honorary offer from Michigan State University.

 A GoFundMe was created by a family member of victim Madisyn Baldwin to help pay for funeral costs.
 Baldwin's family created a hashtag with her name to identify acts of kindness and support as a way to honor her.

 Additional fundraisers for the victims and their families were seen on online crowdfunding pages, by local businesses, and by selling items such as T-shirts, to help cover medical, funeral, and other costs.
 Others used the phrase OxfordStrong to sell fundraising items or as a hashtag on social media.
 The phrase was also used to identify a drop box location set-up by the township for cards and letters of support.

 The organization March for Our Lives held an event in Oxford on December 12 and shared experiences with the students of Oxford High.